namcuongq/reflectgo/readme.md

 - Create new suspend process with .exe file
 - Modify memory Where command line arguments are stored
 - Resume process

+### [unHooking] Stealth with AV and EDR

+- After successful peloader, get all modules dll in ImportTable
+- With each module:
+      + find the module address in memory(section .text address)
+      + Open dll on disk
+      + CreateFileMapping
+      + MapViewOfFile
+      + Overwrite section .text with origin content on disk (VirtualProtect if need)
+- Advance(develop):
+      + Replace (Open dll on disk + CreateFileMapping + MapViewOfFile) = ReflectPe(as above)
+      + Next step overwrite .text as above

 ## Usage